| Principles of the Constutution

 4.Resolution of Independence of the United States- Declares Independence of Great Britain.

-Martin Luther King was one of the greatest activist of all time.
+Martin Luther King, Jr. Martin Luther King was one of the greatest activist of all time.
 It is because of him that discrimination of any kind was

 banned from all public places and employment.